MichalOpoka/ecfr/cfr/title-41-Public-Contracts-Property-Management/subtitle-C-Federal-Property-Management-Regulations-System/chapter-102-Federal-Management-Regulation/subchapter-A-General/part-102-3-Federal-Advisory-Committee-Management/subpart-C-How-Are-Advisory-Committees-Managed/section-102-3.110.md

 The chairperson of an independent Presidential advisory committee must:

-(a) Comply with the Act and this Federal Advisory Committee Management part;
+(a) Comply with the Act, this part, and other applicable laws and regulations;

-(b) Consult with the Secretariat concerning the designation of a Committee Management Officer (CMO) and Designated Federal Officer (DFO); and
+(b) Consult with the Secretariat concerning the designation of a CMO and DFO; and

 (c) Consult with the Secretariat in advance regarding any proposal to close any meeting in whole or in part.